Chart Color Schemes

 Health

-Noble Park - West's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts
+The level of general health in Noble Park - West is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Frequently Asked Questions - Health